IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 ### What is the Spec?

-A good way to think about `Spec` is that any inputs (values tweaker by the user) to our controller go in the spec section.
+A good way to think about `Spec` is that any inputs (values tweaked by the user) to our controller go in the spec section.

 ```go
 type MemcachedSpec struct {}